Theodore Roosevelt desk: 1902 White House renovation

-The desk, as well as all other furniture in the Executive Office Building, was designed by McKim and built by furniture-maker A. H. Davenport and Company in Boston, Massachusetts, in 1903.
+In 1903, the desk, as well as all other furniture in the Executive Office Building, was designed by McKim and built by furniture-maker A. H. Davenport and Company in Boston, Massachusetts.
 Davenport worked closely with McKim to create furniture that worked within their concept and may have contributed design ideas as well.

 Early use and 1929 fire

-The desk was first used by Roosevelt in his Executive Office in the location where the Roosevelt Room is found in the modern West Wing.
+The desk was first used by Roosevelt in his Executive Office, in the location where the Roosevelt Room is found in the modern West Wing.
 Roosevelt's successor, President William Howard Taft, expanded the Executive Office Building further and added its first Oval Office.
 He moved the Theodore Roosevelt desk into the new space, called the "President's Office" or "Executive Office" at the time, and paired it with green burlap wall coverings, brass light fixtures, and additional mahogany furniture.
 The desk was the first one to be used in the Oval Office and remained in the room for twenty years, being used by Presidents Woodrow Wilson, Warren G. Harding, Calvin Coolidge, and Herbert Hoover.
-Hoover notably had the first telephone installed in the Oval Office on this desk on in March 1929.
+In March 1929, Hoover notably had the first telephone installed in the Oval Office on this desk.

 The West Wing suffered a major fire on December 24, 1929, during Herbert Hoover's presidency.
 This four-alarm fire was the most destructive to strike the White House since the Burning of Washington 115 years earlier.
 The fire was noticed at approximately 8 p.m. by White House messenger Charlie Williamson, and immediate action was taken to save items in the building.
 Chief Usher Ike Hoover, the president's son Allan Hoover, the president's personal secretaries Lawrence Richey and George Akerson, and some Secret Service agents crawled into the building through a window just to the left of the Theodore Roosevelt desk.

 The first things they saved were current papers, followed by completely clearing the top of the desk and removing the drawers which were passed through the windows to safety.
 They then began removing steel cabinets full of files, the chair at the president's desk, and the presidential flag.
-They later also saved the chairs the Cabinet used at cabinet meetings and more documents.
+They later saved the chairs the Cabinet used at cabinet meetings and more documents.
 All of these valuable objects and papers, including the Roosevelt desk drawers, were left on the White House Lawn and guarded all night by 150 infantrymen from the local Washington barracks.
 Akerson later stated that all historically and sentimentally valuable items in the president's office were saved.